mauroservienti/milestone.github.io/_posts/2019-03-26-read-models-a-knot-to-untie.md

 A business requirement in _Marketing_ could change the way data should be presented to users, in essence invalidating all the cached read models. _Marketing_ doesn't own the resulting model, thus the only option we're left with is to invalidate the whole set. _Product_ read models are wiped from the "cache" and:

-- in the first scenario, the fancy diagram, we end up with an incredibly fast but empty read storage. storage that needs to be re-synchronized, with the risk of huge delays
+- in the first scenario, the fancy diagram, we end up with an incredibly fast but empty read storage.
+The storage needs to be re-synchronized, with the risk of huge delays
 - in the second scenario, the cached ViewModel, we end with an empty cache that has to be gradually rebuilt

 In both scenarios we'll end up with a huge load on the entire system.
-All services will be hammered, in one way or the other, for the sake of nothing since the only thing that changed is _Marketing_.
+All services will be hammered, in one way or another, for the sake of nothing since the only thing that changed is _Marketing_.

 This is very good sample of coupling.